 BACB Certifications for Providers of Applied Behavior Analysis Therapies

-The Behavior Analyst Certification Board (BACB) was created in 1998 to establish professional qualifications for professionals that ABA services.
+The Behavior Analyst Certification Board (BACB) was created in 1998 to establish professional qualifications for professionals that provide ABA services.
 BACB credentials adhere to the international standards developed by the Association for Behavior Analysis International (ABAI) and its Behavior Analysis Accreditation Board (BAAB), which accredits undergraduate and graduate programs in ABA.

 The BACB offers credentials for three roles at four different levels: